 In the listing itself, I was extremely truthful so that the guests knew exactly what to expect.
 The key to good reviews is people having the experience they had envisioned.
 Otherwise disappointed guests will share it with everyone.
 And good reviews are the key to future bookings.
 If there are any negative aspects to your property, be upfront about it.
 For instance, there is not a lot of privacy between our cottage and the neighbour’s so I mention that, but also state that when in the cottage and on the deck you can’t see their property.
-I don’t want people blindsided by this when they drive up to our place.
+I don’t want people blindsided by this when they drive up to my place.
 But keep in mind that not everyone reads the listing which makes ample photos key.

 6. Setting the price

 You get decide how much to charge for your rental.
 Go on to Airbnb and search for other vacation properties in your area.
 See what they’re charging based on the amenities and number of people they can sleep.
 How does yours compare?
 Then set the price somewhat lower as with no reviews, people are taking a chance by renting with you.
 You can change the price at any time and you can also price different days of the week and seasons differently.
 Airbnb also offers “smart pricing” which is based on supply and demand.
 Just keep in mind that they want as many rentals as possible so what’s smart for them might not be smart for you.
 We started low but now with our stunning reviews, we can command a higher price.

 The task of collecting payment is entirely in the hands of Airbnb.
 The price is the price.
 I had one potential renter try to negotiate with me but the rest just accepted the price.
 The payment is transferred to you automatically the day after check in.
 You can have the funds directly deposited to your bank account or use Pay Pal (but note that Paypal takes a percentage) The process is clean, simple and no one gets burned.